lawrancej/CompilerDesign/index.md

 ### The C compiler is written in C. How can that be?

 ### What are the phases of a compiler?
 List the phases here.
+Briefly
-Briefly describe what each phase does.
+describe what each phase does.
 Give examples.

 ### Who is Grace Hopper?

 Regular languages
 -----------------

-### What is a regular language?
+### What is a regular language? `Regular
-[Regular expressions](#what-is-a-regular-expression) define the regular languages.
+expressions <#what-is-a-regular-expression>`_ define the regular languages.

 ### What is a regular expression?
 Regular expressions consist of:

 Primitives:

-- $\emptySet$.
+-  $emptySet$.
 The empty set.
 Reject everything.
-- $\epsilon$.
+-  $epsilon$.
 The empty string.
 Match the empty string.
+-

-- c.
+   c.
 Character.
 Match a single character

 Operations:

-If a and b are regular expressions, then the following are regular expressions:
+If a and b are regular expressions, then the following are regular
+expressions:

 -  ab.
 Catenation.
 Match a followed by b.
-- a|b.
+-  a\|b.
 Alternation.
 Match a or b.
-- a*.
+-  a\*.
 Kleene closure.
 Matches a zero or more times.

 ### What is a finite automaton?

 ### What is an nondeterministic finite automaton?

 ### What is a deterministic finite automaton?

+A deterministic finite automaton (DFA) always has a unique transition.
+A transition is a move from one state to another.
+In a DFA transitions are represented using a transition table.

 ### How to convert an NFA to a DFA?